rothskeller/photo-tools/md/MANUAL.md

     show [fieldname...]
     tags [fieldname...]
+    check [fieldname...]
     set fieldname value
     add fieldname value
     remove fieldname value
+    reset [fieldname...]
     clear fieldname
     choose fieldname
     copy [fieldname...]
     write caption
     read caption

+If no fields are named For the `show`, `tags`, `check`, `reset`, or `copy` operations, or if they are given a field name of `all`, they act on all known fields.

-The `show` operation displays the value of each named field in each named file.
+The `show` operation displays the value of each named field (or all fields) in each named file.
 They are shown in a table with file name, field name, and field value columns.
 Where a file's metadata has conflicting values for a field, only the value(s) from the highest priority metadata tag are shown.
-If no fields are named, `all` is assumed.

-The `tags` operation displays the values of each named field in each named file.
+The `tags` operation displays the values of each named field (or all fields) in each named file.
 They are shown in a table with file name, metadata tag name, and metadata tag value columns.
 All values of all metadata tags for the requested fields are shown.

-If no fields are named, `all` is assumed.
+The `check` operation verifies that all of the named files are correctly tagged, and have the same values, for the named fields (or all fields).
+It displays a table with one row per named file and one column per named field (plus the leftmost column for the file name).
+In each cell of this table, it displays one of the following:

+    '  ' for an optional field that is not set
+    '--' for an expected field that is not set
+    ' ✓' for a single-valued field that is set, and tagged correctly ' 3' value count for a multi-valued field that is set, and tagged correctly '!=' for a field whose tags don't agree with each other, or don't agree with the field in the first-named file
+    '[]' for a field whose value isn't tagged correctly

 The `set` operation removes all values of the named field, and then adds the specified value, in each of the named files.
 As a safety precaution,